ava-labs/avalanche-docs/docs/subnets/elastic-subnet.md

 Provide the name and the symbol for the permissionless Subnet's native token.
 You can also bypass this prompt by providing the `--tokenName` and `--tokenSymbol` flags.

-Next, select the elastic Subnet config.
-You can choose to use the default values detailed [here](https://docs.avax.network/subnets/reference-elastic-subnets-parameters#primary-network-parameters-on-mainnet) or customize the elastic Subnet config.
-To bypass the prompt, you can use `--default` flag to use the default elastic subnet config.
+Next, select the Elastic Subnet config.
+You can choose to use the default values detailed [here](https://docs.avax.network/subnets/reference-elastic-subnets-parameters#primary-network-parameters-on-mainnet) or customize the Elastic Subnet config.
+To bypass the prompt, you can use `--default` flag to use the default Elastic Subnet config.

 The command may take a couple minutes to run.